4strid/mouse-control.autohotkey/README.md

 Otherwise, it is just a variant of Normal mode and the rest of the commands are available.

-Normal "Quick" "WASD" mode is entered from Insert mode with `_Right_ Win Alt wasd`
+Normal "Quick" "WASD" mode is entered from Insert mode with `Right!
+Win Alt wasd`

 ### Insert mode